8.0 Chemical Hazards

 OSHA draws a distinction between toxic chemicals and acutely toxic chemicals.
 For more information on acutely toxic chemicals, see Particularly Hazardous Substances.
 OSHA also provides definitions for other health hazards on their website.
 Under the DOT hazard class system, poisons are listed as hazard class 6.

 As a general rule of thumb, all chemicals should be treated as poisons and proper procedures such as maintaining good housekeeping, use of proper PPE, good personal hygiene, etc., should be followed.
 When working with known poisons, it is very important to have thought an experiment through, addressing health and safety issues before working with the poison.
-Material Safety Data Sheets (MSDS) and other chemical references should be consulted before beginning the experiment.
+Safety Data Sheets (SDS) and other chemical references should be consulted before beginning the experiment.
 Some questions to ask before working with poisonous chemicals:

 - Do I need to use the poisonous chemical or can a less toxic chemical be substituted?